-Join singer, taonga pūoro musician and writer Ariana Tikao and photographer Matt Calman for a kōrero about the stunning illustrated nonfiction book, Mokorua: Ngā kōrero mō tōku moko kauae - My story of moko kauae, which is a revealing and emotional account of how Ariana received her moko kauae.
+Join singer, taonga pūoro musician and writer Ariana Tikao, photographer Matt Calman and local writer Nuki Takao for a kōrero about the stunning illustrated nonfiction book, Mokorua: Ngā kōrero mō tōku moko kauae – My story of moko kauae, which is a revealing and emotional account of how Ariana received her moko kauae.
 Held in conjunction with Kanohi Kitea, an exhibition that presents tā moko amongst tangata whenua.

 Ariana Tikao grew up in suburban Christchurch in the 1970s and ’80s surrounded by te ao Pākehā.
 This book tells the story of Ariana exploring her whakapapa, her whānau history and her language.
 This is one woman’s story, but it is interwoven with the revival of language, tikanga and identity among Kāi Tahu whānau over the past 30 years.